As Ukraine loses troops, how long can it keep up the fight? - NewsBreak

 "That level of attrition would include leaders, sergeants,” he added.
 “They are a lot of the brunt of casualties because they are the more exposed, constantly moving around trying to do things.”

-Makhachek, a military engineer, led a detachment that laid minefields and other defenses, said Col. Ruslan Shutov, who attended the funeral of his friend of more than 30 years.
+Makhachek, who was 49, was killed in a village in the eastern Luhansk region.
+A military engineer, he'd been leading a detachment that laid minefields and other defenses, said Col. Ruslan Shutov, a friend of more than 30 years who attended his funeral.

 “Once the shelling began, he and a group hid in a shelter.
 There were four people in his group, and he told them to hide in the dugout.
 He hid in another.
 Unfortunately, an artillery shell hit the dugout where he was hiding."